FBR attaches 3,141 kanal properties of 12 Benamidars in Rawalpindi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a major crackdown against Benami assets after enactment of law, the Federal Board of Revenue (FBR) on Friday attached 3,141 kanal properties on name of 12 suspected Benamidars in different parts of Rawalpindi.
+ISLAMABAD: In a major crackdown on Benami assets after enactment of law, the Federal Board of Revenue (FBR) on Friday attached 3,141 kanal properties in name of 12 suspected Benamidars in different parts of Rawalpindi.

 After placing institutional mechanism, the action against Benami asset holders has now run into full swing and the FBR is making preparation to launch more crackdowns in days and weeks ahead.